 The construction of this new pipeline is an EU Project of Common Interest (PCI) and parts of this project - economic feasibility analysis, preparatory studies and pre-construction activities - are co-funded by CEF Energy.
 The successful completion of these actions prepared a solid basis to start the actual construction phase of the project, also co-funded by CEF energy.
 The pipeline is planned to become operational in October 2022.

-The CEF programme in the field of energy provides funding to infrastructure projects in electricity, natural gas and smart grids with the aim to better interconnect energy networks towards a single energy market in Europe.
-The programme supports the key objectives of the Energy Union by promoting further integration of the internal energy market, enhancing security of energy supply and integrating energy from renewable sources into the network. €750 million will be made available in 2019 to finance PCIs in the sectors of electricity, smart grids, cross-border carbon dioxide networks and gas infrastructure.
+The CEF programme in the field of energy provides funding to infrastructure projects in electricity, smart grids, cross-border carbon dioxide network and gas with the aim to better interconnect energy network towards a single energy market in Europe.
+The programme supports the key objectives of the Energy Union by promoting further integration of the internal energy market, enhancing security of energy supply and integrating energy from renewable sources into the network. €750 million will be made available in 2019 to finance PCIs in the sectors of electricity, smart grids, cross-border carbon dioxide network and gas infrastructure.